 Texas school shooting: Robb Elementary worker takes legal action against gun company

-A staff member from Robb Elementary school has filed a court petition to investigate a firearms manufacturer after one of its AR-15 semi-automatic rifles was found to have been used by the teen gunman who killed 19 children and two teachers, reports say.
+A staff member at Robb Elementary School has filed a court petition to investigate a firearms manufacturer after one of its AR-15 semi-automatic rifles was found to have been used by the teen gunman who killed 19 children and two teachers, reports say.

 According to papers obtained by NBC, the petition for information regarding Daniel Defense, based in Georgia, was filed on Thursday.